-On the basis of the pleadings, this Tribunal framed altogether three issues and the issue relating to the fairness of the Domestic inquiry was heard and considered as a preliminary issue.
+On the basis of the pleadings, this Tribunal framed altogether two issues and the issue relating to the fairness of the Domestic inquiry was heard and considered as a preliminary issue.

-The tribunal after considering the materials placed on record and the evidence adduced by both the parties, by order dt 17.11.2021, came to hold that the domestic inquiry was conducted in accordance to the Rule and procedure and principles of natural justice were also followed during the said inquiry.
+The tribunal after considering the materials placed on record and the evidence adduced by both the parties, by order dt26.03.2019, came to hold that the domestic inquiry was conducted in accordance to the Rule and procedure and principles of natural justice were also followed during the inquiry.
 The issue relating to the fairness of the inquiry was accordingly decided against the claimant observing that principles of natural justice was not violated during the inquiry and it was directed that both the parties shall advance argument on the proportionality of the punishment imposed.
-Hence extensive argument was advanced by the learned AR for the Bank Management to establish that the punishment imposed on the claimant commensurates the charge of mis conduct on account of financial irregularities and fraud committed by the claimant.
+Hence extensive argument was advanced by the learned A/R for the Bank Management to establish that the punishment imposed on the claimant commensurates the charge of mis conduct on account of financial irregularities.
+The learned AR for the claimant argued to the contrary.